 Down the hill we pushed and the bus came to life.
 The bus was moving, all was right in the world, and we wouldn’t have to go back to Perth.
 Our wise driver tried not to turn the bus off during the trip for fear of this happening again.
-It was a well-founded fear because soon, at the Pinnacles, our bus turned off.
-Out we went again, pushing as hard as we could, getting our bus moving and continuing up the west coast.
+It was a well-founded fear, because soon, at the Pinnacles, our bus turned off.
+Out we went again, pushing as hard as we could until we got our bus moving and continued up the west coast.

-Pretty soon, our air conditioner stopped working and we were forced to drive in a sauna, the bus amplifying the 100-degree desert heat.
+Pretty soon, our air conditioner stopped working, and we were forced to drive in a sauna, the bus amplifying the 100-degree desert heat.
 This wasn’t what I had expected, though I dealt with it better than some of my fellow riders.
 Having experienced worse in Asia, I wasn’t too bothered by this.
-I had learned to expect the unexpected.
-I was still in Australia after all, about to spend 2 months traveling – nothing could be that bad.
+I’d learned to expect the unexpected.
+I was still in Australia, after all, about to spend two months traveling—nothing could be that bad.

-Our bus always seemed to be on its last leg and, finally, that leg gave out with a large bang.
-The bus clicked and clacked, grinding sounds were made, and the stick shift bounced up.
+Our bus always seemed to be on its last leg, and that leg finally gave out with a large bang.
+The bus clicked and clacked, made some grinding sounds, and the stick shift bounced up.
 Smoke and dust filled the front of the bus.
 We all knew what had happened, though none dared say.
-The driver pushed the bus for a bit longer, but eventually resigned himself to the fact that we weren’t going to reach the next town.
+The driver pushed the bus for a bit longer but eventually resigned himself to the fact that we weren’t going to reach the next town.

-The problem with breaking down in the Outback is that there aren’t many people around.
-And, if you break down too far from the last town, you might be without cellphone reception and stuck there for hours.
-Unfortunately, that was our case.
-We were stuck there until a passing car stopped to help.
+The problem with breaking down in the outback is that there aren’t many people around.
+And if you break down too far from the last town, you might be without cellphone reception and stuck there for hours.
+Unfortunately, that’s what happened to us.

 It was early afternoon when we broke down.
-We entertained ourselves by drinking, playing trivia games, and playing the occasional game of frisbee.
-Hours passed and the sun moved further down in the sky.
+We entertained ourselves by drinking, playing trivia games, and playing the occasional game of Frisbee.
+Hours passed, and the sun moved farther down in the sky.
 We were getting anxious.